 Zions Bank has been ranked as the #1 Small Business Administration Loan Lender for 21 consecutive years in Utah, and 13 consecutive years in Idaho.
 The company works with term loans, working capital loans, lines of credit, and a 504-loan program.
 With the small business administration loan, clients can purchase machinery, equipment, inventory, real estate, and more.
 Terms range up to 25 years depending on which loan type is chosen, and these loans can typically finance all business assets.
 Interest rates are variable, and these loans include an SBA guarantee fee and a packaging fee.

 Zions Bank focuses a lot on quick, high-quality customer service, and is not a "big bank."
 In fact, the company has been known to approve loans from 20 minutes to just one business day.
-Zions Bank has a low credit score requirement of 580 to qualify for loans; the banking industry usually has an average credit score requirement of around 640.
 Even though specific rates are not provided on the website, Zions Bank's rates are known to be more affordable than typical big bank rates.

 Fees depend on each Zions Bank business loan type.
 Between the different loan types, customers should look out for one or more of the following fees:

 While the website does not explain fee amounts, Zions Bank is upfront about saying which kinds of fees are associated with which each service.

 DealStar Salt Lake City, UT

 1 year ago

 RONALD WHITE Phoenix, AZ